Making the Leap from Ape to Adam

 The words of both sentences are the same, but the meaning is different because of the punctuation.
 The same is true for DNA and its chemical tags.
 The sequence of DNA can be identical but produce different results based on the presence or absence of epigenetic markers.
 So if humans and chimps share a common ancestor and these chemical tags are heritable, they should have similar epigenetic markers, right?

 They should (if evolution were true), but they don’t.
 One study compared human and chimp epigenetic markers in a type of white blood cell called neutrophils.6 Neutrophils were chosen because this cell type is so similar in humans and chimps.
 The scientists discovered differences in thousands of places.
-Some epigenetic markers were in humans and not chimps and vice versa.
+Some epigenetic markers were in humans but not in chimps and vice versa.

 Another study showed major differences between human and chimp epigenetic markers in brain cells.7 Over 1,000 genes had major differences, and many times those differences led to increased expression of those genes in humans.
 The research also showed that abnormal patterns of epigenetic markers in humans typically lead to disease.
 So how could these markers change and evolve over time if so little change is tolerated well?